ProFuser: Progressive Fusion of Large Language Models: Method

 \section{Method}

-For model fusion, our objective is to integrate the advantages of several source models into a target model.
-To achieve this, we confront two primary challenges: 1. \textbf{Advantage Evaluation}: Existing work only uses the ground truth Min-CE (training mode) to evaluate advantages, which provides limited insight.
-We employ both inference and training modes to assess model advantages, allowing the strengths of different models to be fully showcased and providing more effective information for the fusion process.
-2. \textbf{Fusion Strategy}: Given more advantage information, we exploit the differential nature of the information from both modes, combining progressive learning, and propose a progressive fusion strategy, achieving an easy (inference mode)-to-hard (training mode) learning process.
+Our research focuses on integrating advantageous capabilities from multiple source models into a target model through model fusion.
+This process presents two fundamental challenges: 1. \textit{Advantage evaluation}: Previous approaches rely solely on ground truth Min-CE (training mode) for advantage assessment, providing limited insights.
+We propose a comprehensive evaluation framework incorporating both inference and training modes, enabling a more thorough identification of model strengths and facilitating more effective fusion.
+2. \textit{Fusion strategy}: Leveraging the differential characteristics of multi-modal advantage information, we introduce a progressive fusion strategy that implements an easy-to-hard learning paradigm, transitioning from inference mode to training mode optimization.